 What is Glaucoma?

 Glaucoma is a group of diseases that can damage the eye’s optic nerve and result in vision loss and blindness.
 Glaucoma occurs when the normal fluid in the eye cannot drain properly and the pressure inside the eyes slowly rises.
 However, with early treatment, you can often protect your eyes against serious vision loss.
-If you believe that you may have glaucoma symptoms, contact Silk Vision in Alexandria, Annandale or Manassas.
+If you believe that you may have glaucoma symptoms, contact the glaucoma specialists at Silk Vision in Alexandria, Annandale or Manassas.

 What is the optic nerve?